ZhaoMengqi2024/EEEN40660-_A2_Si-Zhao/Task1/README.md

 cd a_brilliant_group
 ```
 Creat a text file ,then show the created directory and file contents
+The file `members.txt` contains our group member information and was created inside the container at `/a_brilliant_group/`.
+Here is the file:

 ---
 ## 6. Commit Image and Push to Docker Hub